anoj-kt/To-do-list-Javascript-/README.md

 This was a one week project completed by a team of 4 for the purpose of learning at WBS Coding School.
 The learning objectives are listed below.

 ### Learning Objectives
-- DOM Manipulation using Javascript
+✅ DOM Manipulation using Javascript <br>
-- Using local storage
+✅ Using local storage

 ### Tech/Framework used
-- Javascript
+✅ Javascript <br>
-- CSS
+✅ CSS

 ### Team members
 Onur Erdogan <br>